Surgical Procedures for Craniofacial Syndromes

 - After healing, the distractor is removed during a short surgery.
 Since the distractor is on the outside of the face, no cuts or stitches are needed.
 Your child does not need to spend the night in the hospital.

-We recommend subcranial rotation distraction for children with Treacher Collins syndrome who have had a breathing tube inserted into their windpipe (tracheostomy).
-Usually, subcranial rotation distraction is done when your child is 6 to 10 years old.
+We recommend counterclockwise craniofacial distraction osteogenesis (C3DO) for children with Treacher Collins syndrome who have had a breathing tube inserted into their windpipe (tracheostomy).
+Usually, C3DO is done when your child is 6 to 10 years old.

-Seattle Children’s Craniofacial Center is the first to use subcranial rotation distraction to improve the airway and jaw position in children with Treacher Collins syndrome.
+Seattle Children’s Craniofacial Center is the first to use C3DO to improve the airway and jaw position in children with Treacher Collins syndrome.
 The goal is to enable your child to breathe without a tube in their windpipe.
 Surgeons around the world are adopting our approach.

 This procedure combines surgery and distraction osteogenesis, a way to grow a longer bone by slowly stretching 2 pieces of bone apart.